 The work of the Brighton Light Trust is done by a small but dedicated team, some of whom are staff who work alongside many wonderful volunteers supporting and encouraging those we work with.

 Sue has worked as a volunteer for the Brighton & Hove CAP Debt Centre since it started.
-In May this year she trained as a Debt Coach and since November has taken on the role as Centre Manager.
-She enjoys being part of a team that can really make a difference to the lives of the people in this city who are struggling with debt.
+Centre Manager until 2018 Sue built up a strong team of volunteers who are passionate about making a difference to the lives of the people in this city who are struggling with debt.

 “As soon as I heard about CAP I knew I wanted to be a part of it.
 To be able to help people practically and spiritually is wonderful.
 So many of the people we see suffer in silence and can not see a way out, I have seen people weep with relief at having someone to talk to about their debt problems.
 To be able to bring hope into their lives is a privilege”.

 Sue is married with 2 grown up daughters and has been a member of Holland Road for 20 years.

 Neil has worked as a volunteer for the Brighton & Hove CAP Debt Centre for the last 5 years.
 Because of his background in Education his main focus has been running the award winning CAP Money programme in various locations across the city.

 In May 2014 he qualified as a Debt Coach.
 Neil has a real heart for networking and has forged partnerships across the city, notably with our City Council whom are equally passionate about helping the vulnerable in our city.